 The primary obstacle to addressing underserved needs is the lack of adequate funding.
-For FY16, the City received nearly level funding in CDBG, and its HOME allocation reflects a 12% percent reduction from FY15.
-However, it should be noted that CDBG funding has been reduced by 17% since 2010, while HOME funding has been reduced by more than 52%.
+For FY17, the City received a 4.5% increase in CDBG funding , and a nearly 20% increase in its HOME allocation over FY16.
+However, it should be noted that CDBG funding has been reduced by 22% since FY11, while HOME funding has been reduced by more than 52%.
 Salem uses CPA funds to assist with the development of affordable housing and is active in identifying and applying for grant funds applicable to our needs.

 The City will continue to support the creation of new affordable housing units, neighborhood improvement projects, and anti-poverty strategies through partnership with non-profit entities, supplementing state and federal subsidies with local funding, and case-by-case negotiation with private developers.
-This year, the financial closing was completed for the Congress Street Residences, for which the City assisted with acquisition in FY15.
-Rehabilitation should be complete in 2017.
+In FY16, the financial closing was completed for the Congress Street Residences, for which the City assisted with acquisition in FY15.
+Rehabilitation is nearing completion.
+Funding awards have been set aside for Harbor-Lafayette Homes (\$50,000 in HOME funds) to create 27 affordable units, with 17 for formerly homeless youth, as well as for Boston Street Residences (\$185,000 in HOME funds) to create 26 studio units for formerly homeless individuals, along with supportive services.